 10. Add curd and stir well.

 11. Cover and cook for about 5 minutes for the chicken.
-If using mutton cook till soft and tender, it doesn’t get cooked well with rice later. you can even pressure cook mutton for one whistle at this stage.
+If using mutton cook till soft and tender, it doesn’t get cooked well with rice later. you can even pressure cook mutton for 1 to 2 whistles at this stage.
 The oil begins to separate and the gravy thickens.
 We do not want watery gravy.

 12. Pour 3 ¼ cups water and add salt, we have already marinated the chicken with salt and used salt to cook tomatoes, so use less salt.